Ask a connoisseur, and they’ll tell you that tabbouleh uses uncooked ingredients, whereas eech ingredients are cooked.

 |Step 1-sauteed veggies|

 2. Add bulgur, stirring well.
 Stir in 3/4 of the parsley.

 3. When cool enough to handle, scoop up a handful and shape into oval rolls until mixture is all used up (or I like to use a 1/3 cup measuring cup for a uniform shape and look when it is inverted.
 Sprinkle the top with reserved mixture of onion and parsley mixture.

 |Step 2-Sauce with bulgur|

 • a mixture of miniature red, yellow and orange peppers instead of green peppers.

-Needless to say, we enjoyed it very much, but I’ll stick to the uncooked tabbouleh; there are fewer things to wash at the end!
+Needless to say, we enjoyed it very much, but I’ll stick to my grandmother's uncooked tabbouleh (sarma gurgood) rather than cooked eech; there are fewer things to wash at the end!